kikebodi/nodejs_course/assignments/assigment1/README.md

 In this task you will create a separate Node module implementing an Express router to support the REST API for the promotions.
 To do this, you need to complete the following:

-1.Create a Node module named promoRouter.js that implements the Express router for the /promotions REST API end point.
+1. Create a Node module named promoRouter.js that implements the Express router for the /promotions REST API end point.
-2.Require the Node module you create above within your Express application and mount it on the /promotions route.
+2. Require the Node module you create above within your Express application and mount it on the /promotions route.

 ###Task 3